 One of the best cafes in Dublin due to their great choice of artisan food, tasty cakes, pastry and not bad coffee.
 While I found the breakfast pretty nice, their lunch is absolutely amazing and the only problem is what to order?
 Oh, and you can sit outside with a view to Grand Canal Square!

 This is the only typical “take out” eatery on my list, but I could not resist.
 The food is usually very nice but what I like about this place is a fact that once you visit them, you can see all these people cooking and moving smoothly in extremely tight kitchen.
 All these bubbling dishes around, the steams and smells… That makes you immediately starving!

 Neon Asian Street Food

 One of the coolest restaurants in Dublin, which I visit on a regular basis.
 Because fresh, aromatic, spicy, healthy Asian dishes for a reasonable price is all you need, right?
 Huge shared table in the middle of this place is a terrific idea.
 For the dessert you will need to help yourself with an ice-cream machine, but before that you’d struggle to decide whether you want to take Yellow, Red, Green or Duck Curry!

-It is easy to pass this place without noticing, as it does not look appealing from outside (dodgy off-licence shop next door and not so great location won’t help).
+It is easy to pass this place without noticing, as it does not look appealing from outside (not so great location won’t help).
 This may be a mistake if you like traditional Czech cuisine.
-Pifko (recently rebranding to the Pilsner Pub) is a warm and friendly pub where you can get a huge portion of hearty, fulfilling food from East Europe and some pifko (which means a pint).
+Pifko (recently rebranding to the Pilsner Pub) is a warm and friendly gastro pub where you can get a huge portion of hearty, fulfilling food from East Europe and some pifko, which means a beer.